 Separation and Divorce or Death of a Spouse: Property Division

-Each spouse must calculate his or her "net family property" (NFP).
-To do this, each spouse adds up the value of his or her property (less any debts) on the date of separation and subtracts the value of his or her property (less any debts) on the date of marriage.
-Here is an example:
+Each spouse must calculate their individual net family property (NFP).
+To do this, each spouse adds up the value of their property less any debts on the date of separation.
+From this, they subtract the value of their property less any debts on the date of marriage.

-How to calculate Net Family Property (NFP)
+How to calculate net family property (NFP)

-|Now - Then||$80,000|
+|Now minus Then||$80,000|

-|So, NFP for Spouse A is $80,000|
+|So NFP for Spouse A is $80,000|

-|Now - Then||$30,000|
+|Now minus Then||$30,000|

-|So, NFP for Spouse B is $30,000|
+|So NFP for Spouse B is $30,000|

 The spouse with the higher NFP then pays the other spouse half of the difference.
 This is the equalization payment.
 Here is an example:

-|How to calculate Equalization Payment|
+|How to calculate equalization payment|

-|Spouse A NFP||$80,000|
+|Spouse A net family property||$80,000|

-|Spouse B NFP||$30,000|
+|Spouse B net family property||$30,000|

-|Spouse A - Spouse B||$50,000|
+|Spouse A minus Spouse B||$50,000|

 |$50,000 divided in half = $25,000|